 Other Space Considerations for Storage Cabinets

 When we initially looked at the floor plans for the house we built, I was thinking of all the different things we could accomplish in the garage with our storage cabinets, racks, and the like.
 Now that the house is built and we are moved in, those ideas needed to adjust to fit the space.
-I was initially thinking that the overhead corner racks would be perfect (Amazon link if you want to see them), and storage cabinets covering the back wall.
-In our situation, we have a central vac, water heater, and water filter, along with 9’ doors requiring me to be more strategic in the approach.
+I was initially thinking that the overhead corner racks would be perfect, and storage cabinets covering the back wall.
+In our situation, we have central A/C, water heater, and water filter, along with 9’ doors requiring me to be more strategic in the approach.
 Much like a game of Tetris, but you need to make sure you do not impede the garage door from opening.

 Another thing to think about is where you are going to put these cabinets in the garage.
 I have a standard two-car garage and only have 15 inches of space on either side of the garage door.
 If you are lucky enough to have a wider garage and can afford the space, lining up the tall, upright garage storage cabinets might be perfect for your situation.
 Another option for those that have space in corner cabinets.
 There are several options you have for this, you can either butt of the cabinets to each other, they have special cabinets made for the corners of the garage so you can maximize space, or they have somewhere the actual workbench is “L” shaped and contours with the corner of the garage.